WorldFishCenter/rappseq/README.md

 - **How to edit content from one of the text-based (markdown) pages?** Find the markdown file corresponding to the page you want to modify in the [site/content](site/content) directory.
 Edit the text in Github and commit the changes in the main branch.
 - **How to edit content from the main page?** This text is encoded in the yml frontmatter of [site/content/_index.md](site/content/_index.md).
 Edit the text in Github and commit the changes in the main branch.
 - **How to edit content from other pages?** The easiest might be to use GutHub search bar to find the file with the text you want to change.
 Edit the text in Github and commit the changes in the main branch.
+- **How to add a new classifier?** Add the sqlite file with the kmer database to the [Google storage bucket](https://console.cloud.google.com/storage/browser/rappseq-data-1/classifiers/GBS).
+Then register the classifier by editing (api/classifiers.yml) and following the pattern of existing classifiers.